acfthomson/stock-analysis/README.md

-# Stock analysis with Excel
+# Stock Analysis with Excel
 A client wanted to analyze the stock market over the last few years.
 This project required refactoring VBA code to loop through data once in order to collect the same information.